 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There is help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more in our Undergraduate funding overview.

-On successful completion of the foundation year, and subject to meeting the academic requirements for progression, you could progress onto a range of degree courses in biology, chemistry, engineering, mathematics, environmental science, food science and nutrition, physics or psychology.
-Check the entry for the degree course you wish to progress to for more information about specific career opportunities.
+On successful completion of the foundation year, and subject to meeting the academic requirements for progression, you will progress onto year one of your chosen degree courses in biology, chemistry, engineering, mathematics, environmental science, food science and nutrition, physics or psychology.
+For more information about specific career opportunities please check the degree course you wish to progress to.

 A qualification from the University of Leeds counts: our graduates are highly valued by employers.
 When you complete your degree programme you will also become part of a network of highly employable graduates.